 What does Nikita mean?

-Nikita /niki-ta/ [3 sylls.] as a girls' name (also used as boys' name Nikita) is pronounced nih-KEE-tah.
+Nikita [niki-ta] as a girls' name (also used more widely as boys' name Nikita) is pronounced nih-KEE-tah.
 It is of Greek origin, and the meaning of Nikita is "unconquered".
+From Aniketos.
+Also a nickname for Nicole, which is derived from Nike, the Greek goddess of victory.
+In Russia, also a male name.

 How popular is Nikita?

-Presented below is the baby name popularity of Nikita for girls.
+Presented below is the baby name history of Nikita for girls.
 Nikita was first listed in 1970-1979 and reached its peak position of #583 in the U.S. in the year 1997, but is not listed currently.
-(2014 Birth Statistics)
+(2015 U.S. SSA Records)